 Home Haemodialysis (Home HD)

-Home haemodialysis (Home HD) is a kidney dialysis option that filters your blood outside of your body using a dialysis machine and a manufactured membrane, called a dialyser.
+Home haemodialysis (Home HD) is a kidney dialysis option that filters your blood outside your body using a dialysis machine and a manufactured membrane, called a dialyser.

 What is home haemodialysis (Home HD)?